eksnet/evesedgwick/README.md

 body, title, sub-title, url, date, category, sub-category, tags, type, index_img
 ```

 The index takes a while to build (about 15s on my machine) which considerably slows down auto-rebuild in development.
-Therefore, the env variable `BUILD_SEARCH_INDEX` must be set or else index generation will be skipped and the site will not be built.
+Therefore, the env variable `BUILD_SEARCH_INDEX` must be set or else index generation will be skipped during build.

 This flag is set automatically when building the site with `scripts/build.sh`.
 When running jekyll locally with the `jekyll` command, search generation is disabled by default and the search function will be broken.

 ### Albums
 In most cases, images appear as part of albums, which are shown in a carousel and can be inspected in a FancyBox modal.
 Images are defined by an image metadata file such as `src/_posts/life/images/2011-4-25-0518.textile`.
 Each of these corresponds to one image file, specified as `src`.
-Each image can belong to multiple albums, specified as an array on the `albums` property.
+Each image can belong to one or more albums, as specified on the `albums` property.
 Other metadata can be added as follows:

 ```yaml
 ---